bmoneill/enigma/README.md

 so the German word for "weather report" could be used to crack the message and get the day's Enigma configuration.

-`bombe` will output all Enigma configurations containing the plaintext crib at the given index, and the resulting plaintext.
+`bombe` will output all Enigma configurations containing the plaintext crib string at the given index, and the resulting plaintext.
 An example is below.

 ```shell
 $ ./bombe -c "HELLO" -C "ILBDAAMTAZ" -i 0